jonross/kugl/README.md

 Kugel requires Python 3.9 or later, and kubectl.

-**This is an alpha release.**  Please expect bugs and backward-incompatible changes.
+**This is an alpha release.**  Please expect bugs, lackluster performance, and backward-incompatible changes.

 To install with `pip`: